elmfrain/cnmcu-nano-demo/README.md

 On Windows, you can use Visual Studio to build the project.
 Open the project in the `build` directory and build the `cnmcu-nano-demo` target.

 ## How to run
 Before running the application, you must download and/or build the vasm assembler.
-Some prebuilt binaries are avaiable [here](http://www.compilers.de/vasm.html), but you may need to build them yourself on ther platforms.
+Some prebuilt binaries are avaiable [here](http://www.compilers.de/vasm.html), but you may need to build them yourself on some platforms.

 You must put `vasm6502_oldstyle` and `vobjdump` (and `cywin.dll` for Windows) binaries in the `toolchain` folder.